DeepankarSehra/hinge-automatic-like-sender/README.md

 # Hinge Automatic Like Sender

+Readme is yet to be completed.
+It does work for me, but have to write a full readme.
 This project automates the process of sending likes on the dating app Hinge.
 It scrolls through profiles, detects facial landmarks, classifies profiles using a trained model, generates responses to prompts, and sends likes automatically.

 ## Features